rezasharifiy/Queue-processor/README.md

-### 🚀 QueueProcessor
+###🚀 QueueProcessor

 QueueProcessor is a flexible Kotlin library for asynchronous task processing with built-in retries, backoff strategies, and timeouts.
-It uses Kotlin Coroutines for efficient, reliable, and responsive background operations.

-✨ Features
-QueueProcessor offers:

-Asynchronous task handling with Kotlin Coroutines.

-Configurable retries and backoff delays for transient failures.

-Task-specific or global timeouts.

-Queue state tracking (PENDING, SENDING, FAILED, TIMED_OUT).

-Pluggable interfaces for QueueRunner, RetryStrategy, and BackoffStrategy.

-An in-memory repository for temporary storage.

-🏗️ How It Works
-The QueueProcessor continuously processes PENDING items.

-Enqueue: Add items to the queue.

-Loop: A background coroutine fetches and processes PENDING items.

-Execute: QueueRunner.run() performs the task.

-Timeout: Tasks respect defined timeouts.

-Retries: Failures (run returns false, QueueException, QueueTimeoutException) increment retryCount, with BackoffStrategy determining delays.
-After maxRetries, MaxRetryException is thrown, and QueueRunner.onError() is called.

-Success: On run returning true, the item is removed.

-Error Handling: All exceptions trigger QueueRunner.onError().

-📖 Usage
-1. Define Your Queue Item
-Your items must implement the QueueItem interface.
-You can extend BaseQueueItem for convenience:

-// Example: EmailQueueItem.kt
-data class EmailQueueItem(
+It uses Kotlin Coroutines for efficient, reliable, and responsive background operations.✨ FeaturesQueueProcessor offers:Asynchronous task handling with Kotlin Coroutines.Configurable retries and backoff delays for transient failures.Task-specific or global timeouts.Queue state tracking (PENDING, SENDING, FAILED, TIMED_OUT).Pluggable interfaces for QueueRunner, RetryStrategy, and BackoffStrategy.An in-memory repository for temporary storage.🏗️ How It WorksThe QueueProcessor continuously processes PENDING items.Enqueue: Add items to the queue.Loop: A background coroutine fetches and processes PENDING items.Execute: QueueRunner.run() performs the task.Timeout: Tasks respect defined timeouts.Retries: Failures (run returns false, QueueException, QueueTimeoutException) increment retryCount, with BackoffStrategy determining delays.
+After maxRetries, MaxRetryException is thrown, and QueueRunner.onError() is called.Success: On run returning true, the item is removed.Error Handling: All exceptions trigger QueueRunner.onError().📖 Usage1.
+Define Your Queue ItemYour items must implement the QueueItem interface.
+You can extend BaseQueueItem for convenience:// Example: EmailQueueItem.kt data class EmailQueueItem(
     override val id: String,
     override var state: QueueState? = QueueState.PENDING,